-Average population density within a five-kilometre radius of each of our properties, up 90,000 or 44% from December 2016 making us a leader amongst our North American peers
+Average population density within a five-kilometre radius of each of our properties, up 90,000 or 44% from December 2016 making us a leader amongst our North American peers on this metric.

 Corporate Responsibility And Sustainability

 Corporate Responsibility and Sustainability ("sustainability') at First Capital encompasses all aspects of our environmental, social and governance (ESG) practices.